LibrariesHacked/helibtech/core-library-systems/market-overview.md

 See also [Marshall Breeding's Library Technology Guides dashboard ](https://librarytechnology.org/products/)which brings together data, trends, news, and other resources.

+### HELibTech Who Uses What Library Technology

+You can also find out more detailed information about which institutions are using which products by visiting the [Who Uses What section of the site](https://www.helibtech.com/who-uses-what/who-uses-what-library-technology)

 **Section updated July 2025**

 ![](<>)